-The period of record of this study was from March 1995 to December 2015 which included 82 quarterly sampling events.
+The period of record of this study was from March 1995 to December 2017, which included 92 quarterly sampling events.
 For this year, field measurements and grab samples were collected from 112 fixed stations within the FKNMS boundary (Fig. 3).
-Depth profiles of temperature (°C), salinity (practical salinity scale), dissolved oxygen (DO, mg l-1), photosynthetically active radiation (PAR, μ E m-2 s-1), chlorophyll a specific fluorescence (FSU), turbidity (NTU), depth as measured by pressure transducer (m), and density (σ_t , in kg m-3) were measured by CTD casts (Seabird SBE 19).
+CTD casts (Seabird SBE 19) measured depth profiles of temperature (° C), salinity (practical salinity scale), dissolved oxygen (DO, mg l-1), photosynthetically active radiation (PAR, μE m-2 s-1), turbidity (NTU), and depth, as measured by pressure transducer (m).
 The CTD was equipped with internal RAM and operated in stand-alone mode at a sampling rate of 0.5 sec.
 The vertical attenuation coefficient for downward irradiance (K_d, m-1) was calculated at 0.5 m intervals from PAR and depth using the standard exponential equation (Kirk 1994) and averaged over the station depth.
 This was necessary due to periodic occurrence of optically distinct layers within the water column.
-During these events, K_d was reported for the upper layer.
-To determine the extent of stratification we calculated the difference between surface and bottom density as delta Sigma-t ($\Delta\sigma_t$, in kg m-3), where positive values denoted greater density of bottom water relative to the surface.
-A $\Delta\sigma_t$ >1 is considered weakly stratified, while any instances >2 is strongly stratified.
+During these events, Kd was reported for the upper layer.
+To determine the extent of stratification we calculated the difference between surface and bottom density as $\Delta \sigma_t$ (kg m-3), where positive values denoted greater density of bottom water relative to the surface.
+A $\Delta \sigma_t$ = 0-1 is considered weakly stratified, while instances >1 are strongly stratified.
+Negative $\Delta \sigma_t$ conditions occur rarely and denote an unstable water column where surface is denser than the bottom.

 In the Backcountry area (Sub-area 4, Fig. 1) where it is too shallow to use a CTD, surface salinity and temperature were measured using a combination salinity-conductivity-temperature-DO probe (YSI 650 MDS display-datalogger with YSI 6600V2 sonde).
 DO was automatically corrected for salinity and temperature.
-PAR was measured every 0.5 m using a

-Li-Cor LI-1400 DataLogger equipped with a 4π spherical sensor (LI-193SB).
+PAR was measured every 0.5 m using a Li-Cor LI-1400 DataLogger equipped with a 4π spherical sensor (LI-193SB).
 PAR data with depth was used to calculate K_d from in-air surface irradiance.

 Water was collected from approximately 0.25 m below the surface and at approximately 1 m from the bottom with a Niskin bottle (General Oceanics) except in the Backcountry and Sluiceway where surface water was collected directly into sample bottles.
 Duplicate, unfiltered water samples were dispensed into 3x sample rinsed 120 ml HDPE bottles for analysis of total constituents.
+Dissolved nutrients were defined using Whatman GF/F filters with a nominal pore size of 0.8 μ m.
 Duplicate water samples for dissolved nutrients were dispensed into 3x sample rinsed 150 ml syringes which were then filtered by hand through 25 mm glass fiber filters (Whatman GF/F) into 3x sample rinsed 60 ml HDPE bottles.
-The resulting wet filters, used for chlorophyll a (CHLA) analysis, were placed in 1.8 ml plastic centrifuge tubes to which 1.5 ml of 90% acetone/water was added (Strickland and Parsons 1972).
+The resulting wet filters, used for chlorophyll α (CHLA) analysis, were placed in 1.8 ml plastic centrifuge tubes to which 1.5 ml of 90% acetone/water was added (Strickland and Parsons 1972).
+An additional 120 ml sample was collected directly from the Niskin bottle for analysis of total nitrogen, total phosphorus, total organic carbon, and turbidity.